 Many a baker has been judged by the quality of his/her apple pie.
 Usually, much prep time and a roll-out crust are required.
 However, in this case, the crust is poured over the apple mixture, but one still gets an apple pie that’s lovely in taste and texture.
 I didn’t even like apple pie before I started making this recipe!

 “This crustless apple pie is the best gf our family has tasted!!
 Thumbs up for this recipe!
 My 11 year old said it simple “It tastes good”!!!” and “I’m working my way through your archives, Shirley.
 Happy to report this also comes out beautifully with Georgia peaches.
 Yum!
 Thank you!”

 5. Flourless Peanut Butter (or other Nut Butter) Cookies

-These squares are a simple crowd-pleasing treat that also happen to be dairy free as well.
+These squares are a simple crowd-pleasing treat that also happens to be dairy-free as well.
 They are quick and easy and only require a small amount of pumpkin puree (canned or fresh).

 Yes, a lot of people want their death to be by chocolate if they have to “go”; this cake will get the job done.
 This flourless chocolate cake is unique in that it requires no specialty ingredients (no almond flour or other nut flour subbing in).
 Chances are you already have all the ingredients in your pantry.
 There’s also no folding in of egg whites with this recipe; long-time readers know I generally avoid that task.